cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 ### Desired Properties

+#### Efficiency

 - The speed of packet transmission and confirmation should be limited only by the speed of the underlying chains.

+#### Exactly-once delivery

 - Exactly-once packet delivery, without assumptions of network synchrony and even if one or both of the chains should halt (no-more-than-once delivery in that case).

+#### Ordering

 - Ordering, for ordered channels, whereby if packet *x* is sent before packet *y* on chain `A`, packet *x* must be received before packet *y* on chain `B`.

-#### Exactly-once delivery

-either ordering or accumulator

-#### Ordering

 IBC channels implement a vector clock for the restricted case of two processes (in our case, blockchains).
 Given *x* → *y* means *x* is causally before *y*, chains `A` and `B`, and *a* ⇒ *b* means *a* implies *b*: